sgovil5/fbla_app/README.md

     * Alternatively, the user may sign up using Facebook.
 - User has the ability to log in to an existing account with the Login button.
     * Requires Email and Password.
-    * Alternatively, the user may log in with Facebook.
+    * Alternatively, the user may log in with their Facebook account.
 - User Authentication is handled by the Firebase Authentication API and user data is stored in Cloud Firestore.
 ## Your Profile
 - Displays basic profile information.